-Yesterday marked the 71st anniversary of the end of World War II in Europe.
-We went to the annual ceremony in our village.
+Today marks the 72nd anniversary of the end of World War II in Europe.
+Last year, we went to the annual ceremony in our village but we couldn’t go this year.
 This is always a moving event, attended by local dignitaries and representatives of the nearby military camp, the site of resistance activity during the war.

 The ceremony involves wreath laying and a speech by the Maire at the Monument des Morts (war memorial).

 It then moves to the resistance memorial further down the main street, which commemorates a number of Résistants who lost their lives.
 Three of them were young men who died during a skirmish with German troops on that very spot in July 1944.

 After the liberation

 This area was liberated in the summer of 1944, following the Normandy landings.
 That was the occasion for an outpouring of relief that the Occupation was over.
 Public dancing had been forbidden by the Vichy “government”, but after the liberation people resumed it with such frenzy that the provisional government had to ban it again in October 1944.
 It was felt that public dances were inappropriate while so many remained in German captivity (see below).
 They were reinstated in April 1945.

 The liberation also unleashed an outburst of retribution against suspected collaborators.
 A book I read about the internment camp at Septfonds described a local woman who quickly rode off on her bike, never to be seen again, when she feared reprisals for her wartime activities.

 I would be fascinated to know what life was like here between the liberation and the formal end of the war in Europe.
 We have, very tentatively, broached the subject with locals who are old enough to remember, but have invariably been met with indifference (feigned?) or stonewalled.